-Becoming an independent auto dealer in Washington is very in-depth and labor intensive that the Association is here to help prospective dealers with navigating with as little stress as possible.
+Establishing an Independent Auto Dealership in Washington State is very in-depth and labor-intensive process.
+The Association is here to help prospective dealers with navigating with as little stress as possible.
 It can be overwhelming, costly and time consuming if done improperly.

 NEW DEALER EDUCATION

 The New Dealer Education class is a required 8-hour course that teaches potential dealers how to build their new company, regulations and requirements in the State of Washington to buy, sell and trade vehicles and how to grow your business once established RCW 46.70.079.